The Disability Access Fund (DAF) supports children with disabilities or special educational needs (SEN).

 What to do if your child qualifies

 Take the letter confirming your child’s eligibility to the DLA to your childcare provider.
-Your provider will fill in a DAF application form which you will need to sign to confirm that you have nominated that provider to receive the DAF.
+With your consent on the parent declaration form, your provider will fill in a DAF application form.

 Your childcare provider will take a copy of the DLA letter for their files and submit the DAF application to the council for payment.